revst/BK-0010-SOLDAT.BIN-Extracted-Music/README.md

 I love music from this game, but game inner timer don't let to listen it for long.

-So I decided do find a piece of code that is responded for music playback, then extract and correct it for the next execution.
+So I decided to find a piece of code that is responded for music playback, then extract and correct it for the next execution.

 With a help of the 'PDPy11' - a compiler for PDP-11 by imachug